NordicPlayground/puck/_tutorials/location.md

 > ![](../images/IMG_20140729_142743.jpg)
 > Finished location puck

+# Complete {#complete}

+Congratulations!
+You are now done with this tutorial!
+You have a fully functioning location puck!
+You can read about how to use this location puck with your smartphone in our [Smart Phone app guide](smartphone-apps.html).
+These guides will introduce you to the concept about rules for you pucks.
+This is the technique we use to make your pucks interact with your phone.

-# Intro to mbed online development system
+# Intro to mbed online development system {#development}

 ## 1. Register on mbed.org and add Nordic nRF51822 to your online IDE
 First thing's first - set up your IDE.
 We will use the official mbed IDE in the browser.